-Respect no wake zones, the environment, and the rights of other users of the waterways.
+Respect the environment and the rights of other users of the waterways.
 As the operator and owner of a PWC, you are responsible for damage by the wake of your PWC.
 Do not let anyone throw refuse overboard.

 While your watercraft has the capacity of operating at high speeds, it is strongly recommended that high speed operation only be applied when ideal conditions exist and are permitted.
 Higher speed operation requires a higher degree of skill and increases the risk of severe injuries.